ESG and sustainability matters for Financial Services

-ESG and climate change for financial services: what are the obligations for the financial sector
+ESG and sustainability for financial services: what are the obligations for the financial sector

-Why ESG and climate change matters for financial services firms
+Why ESG and sustainability matters for financial services firms

 Climate change is a regulatory requirement and a key business consideration for the financial sector:

-• UK regulators have made climate change risk, diversity and inclusion, and the transition to net-zero emissions a key priority.
+• UK regulators have made climate change risk and the transition to net-zero emissions priorities, alongside other sustainability considerations such as diversity and inclusion

 • The transition to net-zero emissions presents new business opportunities which cannot be ignored.